vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 integer types or pointers/references.
 It also provides us with Rust's memory safety guarantees for large parts of the emitted LLVM IR.

+Specifically, the idea is to compose VRLs functionality entirely via the following LLVM instructions only:

+- `alloca` stack allocations
+- `br` conditional and unconditional branching
+- `call`s to Rust stubs
+- `global`s for constants

+This makes the implementation quite maintainable to Rust programmers, even with only a superficial understanding of LLVM and the emitted LLVM IR can be sufficiently optimized by LLVM's optimization passes.

 Most expressions which rely predominantly on precompiled Rust build LLVM IR similar to the following